by Texas Homesteader ~

-With Cook-Once Eat-Twice cooking you might cook several meatloaves or stuffed peppers so you can freeze it for the same entrée later.
+With Cook-Once Eat-Twice cooking you might for instance cook several meatloaves or stuffed peppers so you can freeze it to enjoy the same entrée later.

 With Planned Leftovers you cook much more than you’ll eat at one meal so you can remake the leftovers into something completely new and delicious on another day.

 Planning Your Leftovers Meals

 Heck if you’re gonna have company you might as well make something delicious that requires precious little time in the kitchen #amiright??

 After that chicken was enjoyed that night I pulled the remaining meat from the bones & then turned that carcass into plenty of Homemade Chicken Stock.
 (I add a secret ingredient to leach more calcium out of those bones!)
 That leftover chicken meat & broth will come in handy for today’s soup.

 Now I typically have lots of options for remaking these chicken leftovers.
 I’ve written about 6 ways I’m able to make meals from a single chicken.